rodrigoprestesmachado/web/docs/index.md

 ---
 layout: default
-title: Sobre
+title: About
 nav_order: 1
 ---
 # Rodrigo Prestes Machado

 [![Static Badge](https://img.shields.io/badge/Discord%20-%20Rodrigo%20Prestes%20Machado%20-%20%237792C8)](https://discord.gg/C29cqvm)

-Possui graduação em Ciência da Computação pela Universidade Católica de Pelotas (UCPel - 2001), mestrado em Informática pela Pontifícia Universidade Católica do Rio de Janeiro (PUC-Rio - 2005) e doutorado em Informática na Educação pela Universidade Federal do Rio Grande do Sul (UFRGS - 2019).
-Desde 2010 atua como professor no Instituto Federal de Educação, Ciência e Tecnologia de Porto Alegre.
-Entre as suas principais áreas de interesse, destacam-se: desenvolvimento de sistemas e informática na educação, mais especificamente, a utilização de tecnologias digitais para a construção de ambientes de aprendizagem colaborativa.
+Rodrigo Prestes Machado holds a degree in Computer Science from the Catholic University of Pelotas (UCPel - 2001), a master's degree in Informatics from the Pontifical Catholic University of Rio de Janeiro (PUC-Rio - 2005), and a doctorate in Informatics in Education from the Federal University of Rio Grande do Sul (UFRGS - 2019).
+Since 2010, he has been a professor at the Federal Institute of Education, Science, and Technology of Porto Alegre.
+His main areas of interest include system development and informatics in education, specifically the use of digital technologies for creating collaborative learning environments.
 {: .fs-3 }

-## Contato
+## Contact

 * e-mail: rodrigo.prestes at poa.ifrs.edu.br
 {: .fs-3 }

-## Laboratórios de pesquisa
+## Research Laboratories

 * [NIEE](http://www.ufrgs.br/niee/)
 {: .fs-3 }